Trehinos/Juse/README.md

 ## The goal

 **Juse is still in early development.**
+But you can play with it if you are curious.

 - The goal : A **multipurpose virtual machine** written in modern C++
     - The machine has to be **easy to understand** (variable length opcodes with 16 bits opkey),
     - The project can be used as a framework to create a custom virtual machine with custom opcodes,
-- For now, only few operations are implemented.
-    You can play with if you are curious ;)
 - But there are a lot of features todo :
     - OpKeys specification is not fixed,
     - 2 assemblers languages are planned,